-1) Cost Ratio: This is the ratio of costs obtained by two different approaches for solving the same problem instance.
-Cost is computed using (14) and measures the relative performance of two approaches.
+1) Cost Ratio: This is the ratio of costs obtained by two different approaches for solving the same problem instance, where cost is computed using (14).
+Cost ratio measures the relative performance of two approaches.

 2) Execution Time: The time required for an algorithm to solve one instance of MULE.